 - It can help regulate hormones by nourishing the glands that control hormone release.

-- You can add maca to smoothies, juices, yogurt, salads and soups.
+- You can add maca to smoothies, juices, yoghurt, salads and soups.

 - Maca is known as a natural viagra; boosting sex drive and increasing fertility in both men and women.
 In fact, within populations living in the Andes, it’s a traditional fertility secret.